Meditation for May 16th

 William F. Buckley

-Oh, how you would rejoice with those teeth and fake English accent.
+Oh, how would you rejoice with those teeth and fake English accent?

 This world is turning out just the way you’d love.

-The hippies are unassuming as they turn to free market unregulated businesses to make money and buy from,
+The hippies are unassuming as they turn to free-market, unregulated businesses to make money and buy from.

-Uber, Lyft, TaskRabbit and Airbnb.
+Uber, Lyft, TaskRabbit, and Airbnb.

 People work with no protection and the company rakes in the cash,